sunwkkim/ClimateConversations/README.md

 # Climate Conversations Archive
 > This is an archive for the Climate Conversations Seminar series organised by researchers at the University of Queensland and Queensland Treasury.
 Archive is in the reverse chronological order.
-Talk abstracts and recordings can be found below.
+Talk abstracts and recordings can be found below where available.

 ### **2025**
 #### **May (01/05/2025): *ESP***